cg-uu/rt_viewer/README.md

 ### Environment variables

-Before building and running the model viewer, the environment variable `RT_VIEWER_ROOT` must be set to point to the directory of this `README.md` file.
+Before building and running the scene viewer, the environment variable `RT_VIEWER_ROOT` must be set to point to the directory of this `README.md` file.
 Example:

     export RT_VIEWER_ROOT=$HOME/rt_viewer